 Conversational Marketing Definition

-Conversational marketing, or conversation marketing, is the process of having real-time, one-to-one conversations in order to capture, qualify, and connect with your best leads.
-Unlike traditional marketing, conversational marketing uses targeted messaging and intelligent chatbots instead of lead capture forms — that way leads never have to wait for follow-ups, and can engage with your business when it’s convenient for them (like when they’re live on your website).
+Unlike traditional marketing, conversational marketing uses targeted, real-time messaging and intelligent chatbots instead of lead capture forms — that way leads never have to wait for follow-ups, and can engage with your business when it’s convenient for them (like when they’re live on your website).

 Of course, conversations with potential customers don’t just happen on your website, which is why conversational marketing is bigger than any single channel or platform.
 Combining inbound and outbound tactics, conversational marketing is all about starting a dialogue with the people who can benefit from what you’re offering, whether that’s via a face-to-face meeting, or a phone call, or an email exchange.